Montana-Media-Arts/course-in-a-box/modules/week-8/_posts/2017-01-07-external-fonts.md

 In the following example, six types of the font-family 'Playfair' are imported.
 There are three weights of this font;

 - regular
-- bold
+- **bold**
-- 900 (Also known as 'Black' or 'extra-bold')
+- **900 (Also known as 'Black' or 'extra-bold')**

-Each weight has a 'regular' and 'italic' version.
+Each weight has a 'regular' and _'italic'_ version.

 When selecting the font for use, the CSS specifies the `font-weight:` and `font-style:` which then allows the browser to call the correct font package.

 For this example, the font import statements have also been moved into their own css file; `fonts.css`.
 These allows the main css style file to be cleaner in appearance.
 Notice that the `fonts.css` file is linked in the html file before the `style.css` file.
+This is important in allowing the latter file to 'see' the fonts.

 <div id="code-heading">Directory</div>